CarolinaFernandez/CarolinaFernandez.github.io/_posts/2022-03-03-Nginx-reverse-proxy-in-Docker.md

 To run the containers, the following commands are expected:

+{% include codeblock-header.html %}
 ```bash
 docker network create srv-net
 docker-compose -f ./docker-compose.yaml up -d
 ```

-The two different options can be tested, observing the following transformations:
+In the end, the two different options can be tested.
+The requests will be transformed as follows:
 * http://localhost:8080/local/api/v1/method-local -> https://srv-local:8081/api/v1/method-local
 * http://localhost:8080/api/v1/method-remote -> https://srv.remote.net/api/v1/method-remote